 Make another list to track assignments.
 Write down what you have to do, what deadlines you have, keywords you need to use, the status of it, and anything else that is important to get the job done.
 That might look like unnecessary work in the beginning when you just start to become a freelance writer.
 But once you have had a few contracts it will help you a lot to keep track.

 To summarize: Start with defining your niche and improve your writing skills in that area.
 Create a website where you can showcase your experience and some high-quality writing examples.
 Approach potential clients with personalized strong emails and follow-ups.
 Make sure to promote your service on social media, via guest posts or in internet forums.

 The payments might not look very promising in the beginning.
 But once you have references, your skills are improved and you have a wider network, it will be easier to increase your rates.

-As you can see, even for fairly unexperienced people it is not impossible to become a freelancer writer.
-However, you need to have patience, ambition and invest quite a bit of effort.
+As you can see, even for fairly inexperienced people it is not impossible to become a freelance writer.
+However, you need to have patience, ambition, and invest quite a bit of effort.
 It is not a career that makes you rich overnight.
 But with the right strategy and a professional approach, there is no reason why you couldn’t make it.

-Do you already have experiences with content writing?
+Do you already have experience with content writing?
 If so, how did you become a freelance writer?
-Any additional tips what aspiring writers need to consider?
+Any additional tips on what aspiring writers need to consider?